Shane24G/SPACEWARS/README.md

 # SPACEWARS
-Repo owned by Team Omega.
+Repo owned by Shane Gomindes.
 This is an Arduino based game written in C++.